The Liberal Socialist Canon

 —Ira Katznelson, Liberalism’s Crooked Circle

 Many of us were brought up in a cultural environment where “liberal socialism” would be taken as at best a curiosity, at worst an oxymoron.
 It was well understood that liberalism meant supporting individualism rather than collectivism, capitalism rather than socialism, and at least some “sensible” kinds of conservative values like respect for authority and law over and against the revolutionary values of the left.
-These well worn narratives have long been overdue serious revaluation, and fortunately are receiving it.
+These well-worn narratives are long overdue for serious revaluation, and fortunately are receiving it.
 In his recent Liberalism Against Itself Samuel Moyn reminds us that liberalism came into the world as a revolutionary creed committed to liberty, equality and solidarity for all.
-Prior to the very late ascendency of Cold War liberals who drew heavily on conservative themes, many important liberal thinkers not only learnt from but identified with the ambitions of radical reformers and socialists.
+Prior to the very late ascendancy of Cold War liberals who drew heavily on conservative themes, many important liberal thinkers not only learnt from but identified with the ambitions of radical reformers and socialists.

 Elizabeth Anderson in Hijacked observes how liberals divided on who should receive the lion’s share of the wealth in society, with those endorsing a more “conservative work ethic” arguing for the rich and others arguing for the poor.
 That those endorsing the “conservative work ethic” won out for a while should be little reason for taking their views as representative.
 Helena Rosenblatt’s The Lost History of Liberalism goes so far as to argue that “classical liberalism” is in fact very much a recent discursive creation, as from the beginning liberals from Smith to Mill felt very strongly that much more needed to be done to help the poor.
 This included arguing for “liberal socialism,” with luminaries like Hobhouse claiming “true Socialism serves to complete rather than to destroy the leading Liberal ideals.”